Invasive Removal 101 Workshop

 Location

-This workshop is in-person and will take place at the Stacy C. Sherwood Community Center (3740 Blenheim Blvd) with a field session in nearby Van Dyck Park.
+This workshop is in person and will take place at the Stacy C. Sherwood Community Center (3740 Blenheim Blvd) with a field session in nearby Van Dyck Park.
 Doors open at 9:45 a.m.
+Attendees should dress appropriately for the time outdoors.

-Content covered
+Content Covered

 Fairfax City Forest Rescues is a city-wide volunteer program that aims to restore the health of Fairfax's urban forest through invasive plant removal and native restoration plantings.